ruthsarian/stc_diywatch/README.md

 To bring power back to VCC1, a diode should be used to connect the battery to pin 8 of the DS1302.
 The diode is used instead of jumper wire because VCC2 nees to be at a higher voltage than VCC1 for the DS1302 to switch to VCC2 power and return to normal operation.
 The diode will provide a 0.6v drop, putting VCC2 at a slightly higher voltage than VCC1 when VCC2 is powered.

 The firmware then needs to be modified to put port 3.0 into push-pull output mode and then set it to logic 1.
 The firmware then needs to change it to a logic 0 just before going into power down mode.
-The code for this modification will be added to the power branch of this repository.

 **NOTE: The power modification is a work in progress and unproven.**